ruchira/OntoLLM/README.md

 OntoLLM is a descendant of OntoGPT.
 While OntoGPT requires an account with "OpenAI" in order to run, OntoLLM supports LLMs that are open source and available for commercial use.
 A number of open-source LLMs, with [varying degrees of actual openness](https://opening-up-chatgpt.github.io), are available today.
 OntoLLM seeks to remove the pre-requisite "OpenAI account" from OntoGPT, and provide a modified set of instructions, for users planning to use a different LLM.

+## Tracking the upstream git repository

+OntoLLM is closely tracking the upstream OntoGPT repository, though with slight differences as described above.
+[More technical details](DivergenceFromUpstream.md) are available about how we track upstream commits while maintaining independence from OpenAI.

+## Original README

 The original README from the OntoGPT project is currently below.

 ___